 First, find a free USB socket on your PC and plug in the USB cable (do not connect the camera at this time).
-The camera requires only a USB2.0 port, but will work Ok on most USB3 ports, if that is all that is available.
+If you do not have a USB2 capable computer, it is normally possible to install a USB 2 card into an expansion slot.

-The next operation is to run the software installer from the USB stick provided.
-Insert the stick into the computer and wait for Windows Explorer to open with the list of folders on the ROM.
+The next operation is to run the software installer from the CD ROM provided.
+Insert the CD into the computer and wait for Windows Explorer to open with the list of folders on the ROM.
 Now run the SETUP.EXE file that it contains - this will initiate the self-install software which will guide you through the process of installing the SX camera software onto your computer.
-Note that XP machines require an older driver version and you can find this at https://www.sxccd.com/downloads/32bits drivers.zip if required.